yaya2devops/johnty/README.md

 John had a significant impact on my career and who I am today.

 He was one of the reasons I never missed a workout.
+Mostly.

 He was the reason I had faith in the portal.